Polina10034/lobassa_client/README.md

+Lobassa - Serverleass App
-This application was created for Cloud Computing Course.
-It's frontend for lobassa APP.
+This application was created for Cloud Computing Course using React.js integrating with AWS services such as: Cognito authentication, API Gateway, DynamoDB.

 ## Running the application